wilczynski-jakub/touchpad-gestures/README.md

 This gesture has multiple actions.
 It is best to combine it with two native functions of **[GNOME Tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks)**: ***Middle Click Paste*** and ***Click the touchpad with three fingers for middle-click***.

 Also, most [clipboard managers](https://github.com/SUPERCILEX/gnome-clipboard-history) have the functionality to copy the text you select with your mouse.
-This allows you to paste different items on middle click, and others on standard paste (Ctrl+V) which this script emulates with a short hold of three fingers (less than half a seconds).
+This allows you to paste different items on middle click, and others on standard paste (Ctrl+V) which this script emulates with a short hold of three fingers (less than half a second).

 ![3-fingers-hold-paste.gif](gif/3-fingers-hold-paste.gif)